bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Dom (standing for Document Object Model), is the object representation of the html elements of a webpage.

 2. What is an event?

+An event is when something happens to html elements.

 3. What is an event listener?

+An event listener listens to specific events and fire a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?

+So that we have access to array methods like .map

 5. What is a component?

+Components are a compilation of different technologies that allow you to create custom reuseable elements

 ### Git Set up